maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 Here we continue the code from [Quickstart], and use `SymbolManager` for the showcase:

 1. In your module Gradle file (usually `<project>/<app-module>/build.gradle`), add the Annotation Plugin as a dependency.
-Replace `<version>` with the latest version (e.g.: `1.0.0`).
-Visit [https:
+Replace `1.0.0` with the latest version.
-   //mvnrepository.com/artifact/org.maplibre.gl/android-plugin-annotation-v9][mvn] to
-   view the version history.
+   Visit [Maven Repository] for the version history.

-   Here we also add `okhttp` and `lifecycle` to be able to make HTTP requests.
+   Here we also add `okhttp` to be able to make HTTP requests.

     ```gradle
     dependencies {
         ...
         implementation 'org.maplibre.gl:android-plugin-annotation-v9:1.0.0'
         implementation 'com.squareup.okhttp3:okhttp:4.10.0'
-        implementation 'androidx.lifecycle:lifecycle-runtime-ktx:2.3.1'
         ...
     }
     ```